GUEST POST: Does Attention (or Inattention) Begin in Our Brains?!

 By Mary Kathryn Cancilliere

-Mary Kathryn Cancilliere is a 4th year clinical psychology graduate student at the University of Rhode Island.
+Mary Kathryn Cancilliere is a 4th year clinical psychology graduate student at the University of Rhode Island, and a student in Megan Smith’s graduate Cognition course.
 Her research interests focus on clinical interventions, including their fidelity and effectiveness when disseminated to community mental health and integrated health care settings; improving child and adolescent treatment engagement and outcomes; and pediatric anxiety disorders.

 Learning difficulties - particularly attention deficit hyperactivity disorder (ADHD) - are often remedied by efforts focusing on academic accommodations, identified studying techniques, and sometimes medications.
 However, research has found that for some people, their physiology may be what needs some tweaking.